sbal06/Object-Detection/README.md

 # YOLO Framework Object-Detection
 This project aims to use object detection methods such as Sliding Window and YOLO algorithm on real-time video files.
+The YOLOV3 notebook was built in the Inspirit AI scholars program.

 ## Notebooks
 ### NeuralNetwork.ipynb